Tracardi/documentation/docs/docs/qa/how_to_import_csv_to_profile.md

 Execute the script to start the import process.
 Ensure your Elasticsearch instance (used by Tracardi) is up and running to successfully store the profile data.

+Connection to the database is set via ELASTIC_HOST environment variable.
+By default it is http://localhost:9200.
+If yur connection is https but you do not want to verify certificates set ELASTIC_VERIFY_CERTS=no.

+Even variables can be set in python via os.environ.

 ### Additional Notes